aktsonthalia/starlight/README.md

 2. Copy the [template](https://docs.google.com/spreadsheets/d/1yUZd8F9TncKoWxkTS_WtCtXiPOEwnjCssiJyOU2I9gc/edit#gid=727279666).
 3. Share the copied GSheet with your newly created service account.

+### Settings

+1. Open `configs/default_config.yaml` and make the necessary changes.
+2. Open the GSheet with additional configurations and make the necessary changes there, too.

 ### Running Experiments

 The experiments use slurm `sbatch` jobs.
 In order to run them conveniently using the GSheets tool, you need to use